 Visit during off-peak hours (typically 10 AM - 2 PM weekdays) to minimize wait times and receive more personalized attention from registration staff.
 Avoid weekends and evenings when locations experience high customer volume and limited staff availability.

 Complete required forms with accurate information, ensuring consistency between documents and registration details.
-Provide employment and financial information as required for postpaid plans, understanding that verification may require additional time or documentation.
+Submit employment and financial details when applying for postpaid plans.
+Verification may take extra time or need more documents.

 Configure essential services including voicemail, data settings, and international features as needed.
 Register for online account management and mobile app access to monitor usage and manage your account independently.